Why Is My AC Not Blowing Cold Air?

 4. Power Issues

-If there are any power issues, it could prevent your AC from working properly.
+If there are any power issues, it could prevent your AC from working correctly.
 For example, broken wires could prevent the air conditioner from getting enough electricity.

 When you’re dealing with electrical issues, it’s a good idea to shut off your AC until you can get emergency air conditioner repairs.
 Damaged wires and other electrical problems can be dangerous, so it’s important to leave these tasks to an HVAC professional.